cloudfoundry-community/pe-rds-broker/README.md

 This is an **experimental** [Cloud Foundry Service Broker](https://docs.cloudfoundry.org/services/overview.html) for [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/).

+More details can be found at this [Pivotal P.O.V Blog post](http://blog.pivotal.io/pivotal-cloud-foundry/products/a-look-at-cloud-foundrys-service-broker-updates).

 ## Disclaimer

 This is **NOT** presently a production ready Service Broker.
 This is a work in progress.
 It is suitable for experimentation and may not become supported in the future.